ElinaJnK/minishell/shell-steps.md

 - Executes the command (see Executing Commands).
 Optionally waits for the command to complete and collects its exit status (see Exit Status).

+- dans export, verifier que chaque variable qu'on rajoute respecte la specification posix: environment variable names must consist solely of uppercase letters, digits, and underscores (_), and they must not start with a digit.

 EXECVE OH OUI ENFIN AH OUI OUI OUI OUI OUI

 puis on gère les signaux <3